FAQs

 How long does a commission take?

 Each piece is different, but typically around 6–8 weeks from start to finish, depending on the size and finish.
+This is subject to change depending on workload at the time of booking.
+Find out more about the commission process here.

 How much does it cost?